26JATIN/Linux-utils/README.md

 2. Press Super+S (Windows/Command key + S)
 3. Select the area you want to capture
 4. The screenshot will be sent to your connected phone

+### DirectShare
+1. Method 1: Direct Selection
+   - Select a file in your file manager
+   - Copy it (Ctrl+C)
+   - Press Super+D to share
+2. Method 2: File Picker
+   - Press Super+D
+   - Select the file you want to share when prompted
+3. A QR code will appear on your screen
+4. Scan the QR code with any device on the same network
+5. The file will be downloaded automatically
+6. Press any key to stop sharing